egsdandd/Sommar25/README.md

 > [!NOTE]
 > The materials I used in the project is included in teh basic pack recomended for the course but i bougt the 2 soil sensors separatly.
 I realize now that the project can be a bit expensive if you have to buy all of these things at once, especially the Raspberry Pi.
 Just note that the Raspberry can host a  lot of stuff and be used in multiple projects at once!
 You probably won't regret buying one!

-> [!TIP]
-> A lot of the basic components such as LEDs and resistors are cheaper to buy in larger numbers.
-Might not hurt to order a few extra!

 ### Components needed for building the environment-sensor.